Office of Sustainability Staff

 Darren is a masters candidate in the sustainable communities program at NAU, where he studies waste and food systems for resilient communities.
 His undergraduate and career choices have given Darren first-hand experience and knowledge in the waste industry, environmental consulting, and farm to consumer methodology.
 His passion for the sanctity of all life has generated a strong commitment to improve people’s relationship with the planet in all facets of their lives.
 He enjoys Dr. Seuss, gardening, baking bread, and the occasional trip to the mountains.

-Alanna Massama, Waste Minimization Aide
+Alanna Massama, Conservation & Waste Minimization Aide

 I’m currently a sophomore at NAU double-majoring in Environmental Sustainability with a global emphasis and Spanish.
 My biggest passions in life include traveling, learning about different cultures around the world, and finding ways to help protect the environment.
 Most weekends you can find me hiking, camping, or at a coffee shop downtown.